Miagato99/pokemon_website_list/README.md

 First, run the development server:

--Clone this repository.
+- Clone this repository.
--Install dependencies: npm install (or yarn install).
+- Install dependencies: npm install (or yarn install).
--Run the development server: npm run dev (or yarn dev).
+- Run the development server: npm run dev (or yarn dev).
--Open http://localhost:3000 in your browser.
+- Open http://localhost:3000 in your browser.

 ## Learn More